karlis-upitis/gulp-scss/README.md

 ## Basic Usage

 When all dependencies are installed execute `gulp` command in terminal.
 Now you are ready to edit `.html` and `.scss` files and play with this example.
-You don't need a server doubble click `index.html` and everything should work fine.
+You don't need a server to run this example.
+Just open `index.html` file in your favorite browser.

 ## How it works?